-WHEREAS, the U.S. Environmental Protection Agency (EPA) estimates the nation's water infrastructure capital needs over the next 20 years to be approximately \$743 billion in total, the American Society for Civil Engineers estimates the needed investment for water infrastructure to be \$1.3 trillion over the next 20-25 years, and other estimates put the cost at more than \$4 trillion to maintain and build a 21st century water system.
+WHEREAS, the U.S. Environmental Protection Agency (EPA) estimates the nation's water infrastructure capital needs over the next 20 years to be approximately \$743 billion in total,3 the American Society for Civil Engineers estimates that over the next 20 years, the cumulative water and wastewater capital investment need will soar to \$3.27 trillion and the cumulative capital investment gap will total \$2.2 trillion,4 and other estimates put the cost at more than \$4 trillion to maintain and build a 21st century water system.